leximari/post/Readme.md

 Post is a powerful package manager that focuses on clean design, efficiency, and simplicity.

-Post is supported running on the Rubinius(1.1+), but works well on Ruby 1.8 or 1.9.
+Post is supported running on the Rubinius(1.1+), but works well on Ruby 1.8+.

 ## Installing Post

         git clone git://github.com/thomashc/Post.git
         cd Post
-        sudo rbx build.rb
+        sudo rbx build.rb # For Rubinius
+        sudo ruby1.8 build.rb # For Ruby 1.8
+        sudo ruby1.9 build.rb # For Ruby 1.9

 ## Setuping The Test Repository

-        cp src/etc/post/channel /etc/post/channel
+        sudo cp src/etc/post/channel /etc/post/channel

 ## Testing The Installation